MicrosoftDocs/power-platform/power-platform/admin/logging-power-pages.md

 From the Audit screen, an administrator can filter for specific activities by using the 'Activities – friendly names' dropdown and choosing from the available options.

-To filter or search for Power Pages admin activities, select 'PowerPlatformAdministratorActivity' as the Record types.
+To filter or search for Power Pages admin activities, select **PowerPlatformAdministratorActivity** as the value for **Record types**.

 :::image type="content" source="media/admin-activity-logging/logging-power-pages/new-search-record-types.png" alt-text="A screenshot of the New Search page with Record types emphasized.
 The value PowerPlatformAdministratorActivity is emphasized.":::